 One such constraint involves the system's vulnerability to weak network connectivity.
 The application may face difficulty accurately tracking patients' movements in unstable network conditions.
-Another constraint involves the use of modern smartphones.
+Another constraint involves the requirement of modern smartphones with appropriate sensors equipped.
 Patients will need smartphones with a triaxial accelerometer and gyroscope to use the application.